HassanAMZ/PoctionBlog/data/blog/google-ads/google-ads-url-suffixes-utm-for-dynamic-paramters.md

 blogID: '00009'
 tags: ['google ads', 'utm parameters', 'server tracking']
 draft: false
-summary: To track the traffic acquisition for google ads on google analytics for iOS14+ users.
+summary: To track the traffic acquisition for google ads (gads) on google analytics for iOS14+ users.
 To track the performance of the google ads in UA or GA4 using traffic acquisition reports
 coverImage: '/static/blog/00009.png'
 embedId: 'null'
 ---